 Is It Normal For Toddlers To Sweat While Sleeping?

-Why Does My Toddler Sweat In Sleep?
+Why Does A Toddler Sweat In Sleep?

 - Fever: A fever can cause night sweats when the body returns to the normal temperature by ridding itself of excess body heat through sweat evaporation (3).

 - Sleep apnea: Obstructed airway causes temporary suspension of breathing, thus resulting in sleep apnea.
 One of the several symptoms of this condition in toddlers is excessive nighttime sweating (5).
 Sleep apnea, or the cessation of breath for a while, may happen due to a range of reasons from benign conditions, such as adenoids (tonsils behind the nose), to respiratory problems or allergies in the lungs.
 Obesity is also a rising cause of sleep apnea.

 See the pediatrician right away when the following conditions accompany night sweating:

-- Fever with a temperature above 100.4°F (38°C) (11)
+- Fever with a temperature above 100.4°F (38°C) (10)

 - Skin rashes and blisters